CRMTH/RITHM/streamer/README.md

 ### Stopping the streamer:
-In order to safely terminate the streamer, delete the "KillSwitch.txt" file fromthe streamer directory.
-The stream will terminate as soon as the next tweet is delivered.
+In order to safely stop the streamer process, simply delete the "KillSwitch.txt" file from the streamer directory.
+The process will terminate as soon as the next tweet is delivered.
 If you kill the streamer process in other ways, the current output data file is likely to become corrupted.

 ### Advanced options:
-You can change input and output directories from the "paths.ini" file.
+You can change input and output directories using the "paths.ini" file.
 There are also some options available toward the top of the "streamer.py" file, which will allow you to further tweak directories and language settings.
 By default, the streamer is limited to tweets that are classified as English language by Twitter.

+### Using the data:
+The data are dumped to the currently-active output file in JavaScript Object Notation (JSON) format.
+At midnight (local time), a new file will be created for the next day's data.
+File names begin with a datetime stamp in a "YYYYMMDDHHMMSS" format.
+This helps to limit file size and keeps the output organized, one day at a time.
+Once data are collected, the *RITHM decoder* is used for parsing, formatting, and subsampling raw data.